PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 Focused and complete affected sequential characterization report `1 passed, 1 xfailed` and `402 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.

+The latest checkpoint implements the late final shape/boundary extraction.
+Indexed shape convergence and final shape/activation convergence now live in a dedicated pass module, while their lowerer names remain thin compatibility wrappers.
+The implementation preserves one differentially updated `ModelIRGraphIndex`, every conditional reconciliation, fusion prune detection, and the exact three-key and eleven-key mappings.

+A frozen composite context then carries the shared `ModelIRPassContext` and the original callback-bearing terminal Slice/Concat recovery context through the three existing stages.
+ModelIR, LayoutState, diagnostics, callback, call order, nested tuples, and all raw result identities are preserved.
+The lowerer replaces only the three observation-only assignments with one outer result;
+the optional elementwise-fanout guards remain the immediate boundaries.

+Runtime identity and legacy-equivalence coverage, 404 affected tests, and all standard sequential gates pass: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/
+`-cotof` tests.
+Public behavior, graph mutations, artifacts, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase-result store are unchanged.
+The characterized unconsumed lowerer-result inventory decreases from 51 to 49.